 Review or deficiency courses, in general, are taken by conditionally admitted students to meet admission deficiencies or to better prepare themselves for freshmen level courses.
 The courses are measured on a semester-hour basis, but the semester hours from these courses do not apply to University or departmental degree requirements.
 The first digit of these courses is 0.

 All incoming freshmen, including transfer students with fewer than twenty semester hours of actual (i.e., not high school Advanced Placement courses) university credits, must take ND 0101 in their first Fall or Spring semester at St. Mary's University.

 Credit earned by correspondence or by enrollment at another college or university while a student is enrolled for residence work at this institution will not be counted toward a degree unless explicitly approved in advance.
 This policy applies to Fall, Spring, and Summer sessions.

-The maximum credit transferrable from a junior college, or any combination of junior colleges, is 66 semester hours.
+The maximum credit transferable from a junior college, or any combination of junior colleges, is 66 semester hours.
 A student who has attained junior standing—that is one who has completed 60 or more semester hours—may return to a junior college for an additional six (or eight) semester hours, with the appropriate Dean's prior approval (provided the total hours transferred from junior colleges do not exceed 66).
 The maximum credit transferable from a four-year university is 90 hours.
 A student with junior college and four-year university credits, the maximum total combined transfer hours is 90.

 Students enrolled at another college must forward an official transcript.
 Service personnel with Military and DANTES credit must forward evidence of their record to the Director of Admissions.